Vietnamese boat refugees and Tamils

 Ups and downs

 With almost 84,000 asylum seekers, 2001 was a historical peak in the size of the reception.
 Then, the number of residents decreased gradually to 15,000 in 2021.
 From the end of 2013, the number of asylum seekers started to increase again and around 50,000 asylum seekers were staying in reception by the end of 2015.
 After that, the number of residents started to decrease again, to 21,000 asylum seekers by the end of 2017.
 In 2018, the decrease stagnated and the number of residents started to increase again to almost 30,000 as a result of a long period of stay and a slight rise in influx.
-In 2020 and 2021, the COA is again looking for options to expand its capacity.
+Since 2020, the COA is again looking for options to expand its capacity.